MilesZhao/PGCGM/README.md

 ### Running environment set up

 we recommend that you build a virtural environment running the code.
 Below are steps that can install the dependent packages.
+The installation has been tested under Ubuntu Linux with Nvidia 2080Ti and Nvidia 3090 GPUs.

 #### Create conda virtual environment and activate it
 ```